tranquilit/WAPT-Documentation/source/security/security-install-kerberos.rst

 .. note::

-   The feature is not available with a wapt windows server
+   The feature is not available with a WAPT Windows server

 Configuring krb5
 """"""""""""""""